bb-docker/php/README.md

 ### Use [mailhog](https://github.com/mailhog/MailHog) for email testing
 1. Create mailhog docker container.
 (Sample of `docker-compose.yml` attached, please change your content)
 2. Change the config as below `Config Setting`
-3. Change the your content in sendEmail.php
+3. Change your content in sendEmail.php
 4. Run `php sendEmail.php`
 5. You can check the result on [localhost:8025](http://localhost:8025)

 ### Config Setting
 ```
 # Enter to php Container
-# Find `sendmail_path` and change as below in file `/etc/php/8.2/cli/php.ini`
+# Find `sendmail_path` and change as below in file `/etc/php/8.3/cli/php.ini`
 sendmail_path="/usr/local/bin/mhsendmail --smtp-addr=mailhog:1025"
 ```